Take charge in safeguarding your accounts and identity.

-- Tell us right away if you get any suspicious phone inquiries asking for your personal or account information, or if you see anything suspicious in your account activity or on your statement.
+- Tell us right away if you receive any suspicious phone inquiries asking for your personal or account information.
+Also, tell us if you see anything suspicious in your account activity or on your statement.

-- Guard your PINs and passwords (hint: Don’t store them on your phone or write them on your card).
+- Guard your PINs and passwords.
+Don’t store them on your phone or write them on your card.

 - Create secure PINs and passwords.
-Don’t use birth dates, your Social Security or driver’s license numbers, your address or any family names.
+Don’t use birth dates, your Social Security number, driver’s license number, address or any family names.
 Someone trying to steal your identity may have this information.

-- If you use MichiganFirst.com or one of our apps in public or on a public or shared computer, make sure you sign out when you’re done, and delete all cookies.
+- If you use MichiganFirst.com or one of our apps in public or on a shared or public computer, be sure to sign out when you’re finished and delete all cookies.

-Be careful when you use your device in public areas.
-Watch out for anyone looking to see what you’re doing.
+- Be careful when you use your device in public areas.
+Look out for anyone who may be watching what you’re doing.

 Michigan First is a full-service credit union with branches that are easily accessible around Metro Detroit, Grand Rapids and mid-Michigan.